 All students are eligible to consult with the professional staff of the Wellness Center; personal counselors and/or health care professional, regarding the availability of drug abuse assistance programs.
 Drug and alcohol abuse counseling and rehabilitation program referrals are made to mutual help organizations, private hospitals, public treatment programs, and private drug treatment practitioners.

 Individuals are seen on a short-term basis for assistance with drug-related problems.
 However, it is likely that students will be referred out for alcohol and drug dependence.
 This service is available to students at no charge.

-Alcohol and drug abuse rehabilitation and assistance programs are available through the College’s health benefits program and Ulliance (employee assistance program) with both in-patient and out-patient programs.
+Alcohol and drug abuse rehabilitation and assistance programs are available through the College’s health benefit program and Ulliance (employee assistance program) with both in-patient and out-patient programs.
 Employees with alcohol or drug abuse problems are strongly encouraged to participate in these programs.
 Employees may contact the Office of Human Resources to seek counseling assistance and/or referral to an appropriate outside agency.
 All communications between employees and CCS or outside agencies are strictly confidential.

 For friends, relatives and domestic partners who are coping with a loved one’s alcohol or drug use.

-Drug Free Detroit – www.drugfreedetroit.org
+Free Rehab Centers – Detroit – https://www.freerehabcenters.org/city/mi-detroit

 The use or abuse of alcohol and other drugs also increases the risks for behavioral and social problems such as negative effects on academic work performance; conflicts with co-workers, classmates, family, friends and others; conduct problems resulting in disciplinary action, including loss of employment or dismissal from an academic program; and legal problems resulting in ticketing, fines and imprisonment.